AdityaSakhuja18/Sales_Inventory_Analysis/README.md

 ## 🚀 Project Overview

-This project focuses on analyzing product demand and inventory availability using **SQL Server** and **Power BI**.
-Data from multiple sources was imported into SQL Server, integrated using SQL joins, and transformed into a consolidated table for reporting and visualization.

-The dashboard helps monitor inventory levels, identify demand patterns, and support data-driven inventory planning.
+This project analyzes product demand and inventory availability using SQL Server and Power BI.
+Product and inventory datasets were integrated using SQL joins, transformed into a consolidated dataset, and visualized through an interactive dashboard.
+The solution helps track inventory levels, identify demand trends, and generate insights that support data-driven inventory planning and business decision-making.

 ---